HercDotTech/jquery-snow/README.md

   // flake fall time difference (default: 10000)
   fallTimeDifference: 10000,

-  // interval (miliseconds) between new element spawns
+  // interval (miliseconds) between new element spawns (default: 500)
   spawnInterval: 100,

-  // jQuery element to apply snow effect on (should work on any block element)
+  // jQuery element to apply snow effect on (should work on any block element) (default: body)
   target: jQuery("body"),

   //elements to use in generating snow effect